+PSY 100 Cr.3

 History and Systems of Psychology

-A study of the philosophical and empirical foundations of modern psychology.
-Outstanding contributions by individual scholars and the development of major systems of thought within the field.
+This course examines the philosophical and empirical foundations of modern psychology and covers outstanding contributions by individual scholars and the development of major systems of thought within the field.
 Recommended for students considering graduate school in psychology.
 Prerequisite: PSY 100; PSY 321 or PSY 331; STAT 145; junior standing.
 Offered Occasionally.

 PSY 481 Cr.1-3

 Directed readings, research, or other individualized projects in psychology under the supervision of an instructor.
 Open to students who are in good standing.
 Registration requires consent of supervising instructor and department chair.
 Repeatable for credit - maximum six.
 Prerequisite: 12 credits in psychology; psychology major.
 Consent of instructor.
 Offered Fall, Spring.